rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/25_lecture.md

 > 4) Practical Work : How to deface a website via XSS

 ### Overview
+- we'll see how to deface the website/webapp via XSS (if that webapp/website has XSS vulnerabilities)

 ### Reference
 - Task 20 [Severity 7] | https://tryhackme.com/r/room/owasptop10